 - Wear shoes as stings are often on feet.

-Bees are gentle and usually sting in self-defence.
-Bees travel in large groups called swarms.
+Bees travel in large groups called swarms, are usually gentle and usually sting in self-defence.
 A swarm of bees may stay in the one area for up to two or three days and then leave.

 Keeping of beehives

-To keep bees in Victoria, you must register with the Department of Primary Industries and comply with the Apiary Code of Practice.
-There are strict guidelines for keeping bees in Victoria and you should always be mindful that bees can often become a concern for neighbours.
+To keep bees in Victoria, you must register with Agriculture Victoria and comply with the Apiary Code of Practice.
+There are strict guidelines for keeping bees and you should always be mindful that bees could be a concern for neighbours.

-- No person on their property may without a permit keep or allow to be kept any more than the number of beehives as specified in the Apiary Code of Practice as amended from time to time, (“the Apiary Code”).
-Penalty: 5 penalty units.
+- A person must not, on their property, without a permit, keep or allow to be kept any more than the number of beehives specified in the Apiary Code of Practice as amended from time to time, (“the Apiary Code”) Penalty: 5 penalty units.

 - Any person keeping bees within the municipal district must comply with the Apiary Code.
 Penalty: 5 penalty units.

-For more information about bee keeping contact the Department of Primary Industries on 13 61 86.
+For more information about bee keeping contact the Agriculture Victoria on 136 186.

 Who is responsible for bee swarms and wasp nests?

-Council is not responsible for the eradication of European wasps unless they are on Council or public property but can arrange eradication of nests through a contractor at a cost to the property owner.
+For bee-related matters, please contact a local beekeeper or the Victorian Apiarists Association (phone: 03 9317 7142).
+Council is not responsible for the eradication of European wasps unless they are on Council or public property, but can arrange eradication of nests through a contractor at a cost to the property owner.